 A smartphone app can go a long way in accelerating product authentication at various points in a supply chain.
 An app at the consumers' end, can allow consumers to quickly check if an item is authentic after purchase and file for the return stating the reason.
 Smartphone applications can also enable allow users to upload images of possible counterfeits bought from a store to a map that’s connected to a locator.
 Brands can use this information to alert other consumers about counterfeits in specific locations.
 Apps can also empower brand owners to detect, track, and dodge counterfeiters from selling counterfeit goods by implementing authentication measures at the distributor and supplier end.

 RFID is a labelling technology similar to barcodes, except for the fact that they come in various sizes, have better storage capacity, and don't need a line-of-sight to work .
 This allows RFID tags to be inserted into any good for detailed labelling.
 This also enables automated tracking & inventory control via strategically deployed interrogators.

 A Digital Ecosystem

 Having an online presence can help you go a long way in creating awareness regarding your products and services amongst the consumers.
 It helps in building a distinguished brand image that helps consumers identify genuine products at a single glance, and report the counterfeit ones.
 Further, adopting a more visible digital profile such as having a web page with online sales capability can help users report presence of a fake good.
-A constant messaging mechanism in place to inform e-commerce platforms of your brand guidelines can further help ecommerce giants blacklist vendors providing fake products and initiate action against them.
+A constant messaging mechanism in place to inform digital marketplace platforms of your brand guidelines can further help digital marketplace giants blacklist vendors providing fake products and initiate action against them.

 Mechanisms of counterfeit good identification through mobile app